Intimacy

 2. Sensate Focus Technique

 Widely used in sex therapy, this technique involves touching each other's bodies while genital contact is off-limits.
 The purpose is not to "give pleasure" but to "observe sensations."
 By completely removing sexual pressure, the body relearns that touch is safe.
+This technique is recommended to be practiced under professional guidance.

 3. Observe Your Body's Responses